bestia-dev/mem6_game/mem6/README.md

 ## gRPC, WebRTC datachannel

 The new shiny protocol gRPC for web communication is great for server-to-server communication.
 But it is still very limited inside the browser.
-When it eventually becomes stable I would like to change Websockets for gRPC.
+When it eventually becomes stable I would like to change WebSockets for gRPC.
-The WebRTC datachannel sounds great for peer-to-peer commnication.
+The WebRTC datachannel sounds great for peer-to-peer communication.
 Very probably the players will be all on the same wifi network, this solves all latency issues.
 TODO: in version 6.

 ## The game flow